AI Search

 Introduction

-Customization for Android apps can be done both from the Themes tab on the InMobi CMP portal and in the code of the SDK.
+Customisation for Android apps can be done both from the Themes tab on the InMobi CMP portal and in the code of the SDK.
+For steps to customize color and font through the InMobi CMP portal, see Create App Theme.

 This section details how to utilize various configuration options for text styles and colors on Android.